-TOE SFRs TOE SFR compliance rationale implemented by the TSF, and the evaluator shall ensure that key establishment is among those sections that the TSF claims to implement.
-Resp The Summary section abo ove provides the explanation.
-AA Any TOE-specific extension alternative implementation security requirements the may refer to the Key Man Appendix F, that may not ns allowed by th TOE is to enfor agement Descri he documents th ce shall be desc ption (KMD), d at may imporibed in the escribed in act the TSS.
-The TSS Resp There are no TOE-specific KDF used by the TOE is he Summar y section, the FCS_CKM.1(b) Objective(s): O.COMMS_PROTECT TION, O.STORA AGE_ENCRYP ΓΙΟΝ (Symmetric key generation) CTR_DRB0 Summary : The TOE uses the HP FutureSmart OpenSSL FIPS Object Module 2.0.4 CTR_DRBG(AES) defined in FCS_RBG_EXT.1 to generate the key used for the SED's drivelock password (BEV).
-Table 43 shows the purpose and key sizes generated and the standards to which they conform.
-For information on how the TOE invokes the DRBG, see the [KMD].
-Table 43: Symmetric key generation Usage Implementation Purpose Op env Key size Standard Drive-lock password (BEV) HP FutureSmart OpenSSL FIPS Object Module 2.0.4 BEV generation Arm Cortex- A8 256-bit No standard AA The evaluator shall review functionality described by escribes hov w the Resp This information is provide ded in the [KMI)].
-FCS_CKM_EX T.4 (Key material destruction) Summary: critical secu IPs Dri Objective(s): O.COMMS_PROTECTION, O.STORAGE_ENCRYPTION Summary: The TOE's plaintext secret and private cryptographic keys and cryptographic critical security parameters (CSPs) are as follows. • IPsec keys and key material (for O.COMMS_PROTECTION) • Drive-lock password (for O.STORAGE_ENCRYPTION) TSS for FCS_CKM.4 contains an accounting of the keys and key material, when these values are no longer needed, and when to expect them to be destroyed.
-AA The evaluator shall verify means for keys and key m expected to be destroyed.
-Resp TSS for FCS_CKM.4 cor tains the reques ted information on a per ke on a per key basis.
+TOE SFRs TOE SFR compliance rationale implemented by the TSF, among those sections that that key estc ublishment is Resp The Summary section abo ove provides the explanation.
+AA Any TOE-specific extension alternative implementation security requirements the may refer to the Key Man Appendix F, that may not ons allowed by th TOE is to enfor agement Descri he documents th cce shall be desc ption (KMD), d at may impo ribed in the escribed in act the e TSS.
+The TSS Resp There are no TOE-specifi KDF used by the TOE is he Summar y section, the FCS_CKM.1(b) Objective(s s): O.COMMS_PROTECT TION, O.STORA AGE_ENCRYP TION (Symmetric key generation) y Summary: The TOE uses the HP FutureSmart OpenSSL FIPS Object CTR_DRBG(AES) defined in FCS_RBG_EXT.1 to generate the key we lock password (BEV).
+Table 43 shows the purpose and key sizes gene which they conform.
+For information on how the TOE invokes the DR e SED's drive- he standards to Table 43: Symmetric key generation Usage Implementation Purpose Op env Key size Standard Drive-lock password (BEV) HP FutureSmart OpenSSL FIPS Object Module 2.0.4 BEV generation Arm Cortex- A8 256-bit No standard АА The evaluator shall review functionality described by escribes how w the Resp This information is provid ded in the [KMI ) ].
+FCS_CKM_EX T.4 (Key material destruction) Objective(s): O.COMMS_PROTECTION, O.STORAGE_ENCRYPTION Summary: The TOE's plaintext secret and private cryptographic keys and cryptographic critical security parameters (CSPs) are as follows. • IPsec keys and key material (for O.COMMS_PROTECTION) • Drive-lock password (for O.STORAGE_ENCRYPTION) • TSS for FCS_CKM.4 contains an accounting of the keys and key material, when these values are no longer needed, and when to expect them to be destroyed. these values AA The evaluator shall verify means for keys and key m expected to be destroyed. - - - - Resp TSS for FCS_CKM.4 cor ntains the reques sted information on a per ke ey basis.